theblacksmith/sass-import_once/README.md

+# This project is deprecated.
+There is now an [official plugin](https://github.com/chriseppstein/compass/blob/master/import-once/README.md) and you should use it

-# Sass Import Once Plugin
+## Sass Import Once Plugin

 Sass import_once changes the behavior of the sass @import directive making it never require the same file twice.